 4. Keep working and smoothing out the glue across the scratch until the glue hardens.

-5. Once the glue has dried, use fingernail polish remover, dabbed onto a cotton ball to wipe away the excess glue, being careful to keep the liquid from running into the ports.
+5. Once the glue has dried, use fingernail polish remover, and dabbed onto a cotton ball to wipe away the excess glue, being careful to keep the liquid from running into the ports.

 3 Ways to Remove Scratches from Phone